llsc-supercloud/supercloud-docs-mkdocs/docs/using-the-system/software-packages.md

 line and in submission scripts without additional steps.

-If you would like to use your conda environment in Jupyter, simply install the \"jupyter\" package into your environment.
+If you would like to use your conda environment in Jupyter, simply install the "jupyter" package into your environment.
 Once you have done that, you should see your conda environment listed in the available kernels.